ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-setup.rst

    :ref:`common-object-avoidance-landing-page` features are new and should be used with caution.

-Up to 10 Rangefinders can be used in the system. :ref:`Object Avoidance <common-object-avoidance-landing-page>` can use a single 360 degree Lidar, or up to 9 unidirectional rangefinders: 8 arranged in a circle covering 45 degree wide segments, plus an upward facing rangefinder.
+Up to 10 Rangefinders can be used in the system (1 thru A). :ref:`Object Avoidance <common-object-avoidance-landing-page>` can use a single 360 degree Lidar, or up to 9 unidirectional rangefinders: 8 arranged in a circle covering 45 degree wide segments, plus an upward facing rangefinder.
 And a downward facing rangefinder used for low altitude height above ground measurements.

 Connecting and Configuring the Rangefinder
 ==========================================